Visa document checklist5 photo pagesCountry

 Thailand Visa 2x2 inch (from the US)

-Use this page when the instructions mention from the US or the Thailand Visa 2x2 inch (from the US) wording and you want the editor to load the matching preset.
+Open this page when the instructions mention from the US or Thailand Visa 2x2 inch (from the US) and you want the matching preset ready in the editor.

 Open photo page